-28. The Health Sciences Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines.

-29. The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
+- 27. The Health Sciences Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-49 of the General Panel Guidelines. - 28.
+The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
 The Panel recognises that impacts within its remit can be manifested in various ways and may occur in a wide range of spheres whether locally, regionally or internationally and including, but not limited to, the many types of beneficiary (individuals, organisations, communities, regions and other entities) impacts on products, processes, behaviours, policies, practices, health outcomes and avoidance of harm or the waste of resources.

-30. Examples are provided to illustrate the range of potential impacts from research across the Health Sciences Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
+- 29. Examples are provided to illustrate the range of potential impacts from research across the Health Sciences Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
 Equally, there is no implication of priority or importance in the ordering of examples in the list.

-31. Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, such as a new drug which can generate health and economic impact and a new method can contribute to public policy and social welfare.
+The Panel does not consider the development of continuing professional developments courses by themselves to constitute research impact, although these could form part of a wider impact case where they demonstrably have led to improved health care outcomes or other change in practice. - 30.
+Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, such as a new drug which can generate both health and economic impact and a new method can contribute to both public policy and social welfare.

-Table A: Examples of Impact
+Table A: Examples of Impact1

-Impacts on health and welfare: Impacts where the beneficiaries are individuals and groups (both human and animals) whose quality of life has been enhanced (or potential harm mitigated) Outcomes for patients or related groups have improved.
-Public health and well-being has improved.
-A new clinical or lifestyle intervention (for example, drug, diet, treatment or therapy) has been developed, trialled with patients, related or other groups (for example, prisoners, community samples), and definitive (positive or negative) outcome demonstrated.
-A new diagnostic or clinical technology has been adopted.
-Disease prevention or markers of health have been enhanced by research.
-Animal health and welfare has been enhanced by research.
-Care and educational practices have changed.
-Clinical, dietary or healthcare guidelines have changed.
-Decisions by a health service or regulatory authority have been informed by research.
+Impacts on health and welfare

+Impacts where the beneficiaries are individuals and groups whose quality of life has been enhanced (or

+- Outcomes for patients or related groups have improved. - Public health and well-being have improved. - A new clinical or lifestyle intervention (for example, drug, diet, treatment or therapy) has been developed, trialled with patients, related or other groups (for example, prisoners, potential harm mitigated) community samples), and definitive (positive or negative) outcome demonstrated.
+A new diagnostic or clinical technology has been adopted. • Disease prevention or markers of health have been enhanced by research.
+Animal health and welfare has been enhanced by research. • Care and educational practices have changed. • Clinical, dietary or healthcare guidelines have changed.
+Healthcare training guidelines have changed. • Decisions by a health service or regulatory authority have been informed by research. • Public awareness of a health risk or benefit has been raised.
 Public engagement/involvement in research has improved.
 Public behaviour has changed.
 The user experience has improved.
-The control of diseases has changed. --- ---
+The control of diseases has changed.
+Impacts on society, Public understanding has improved. culture and creativity Impacts where the Public debate has been stimulated or informed by research. beneficiaries are individuals, groups of individuals, organisations or communities whose knowledge, behaviours or practices have been influenced Changes to social policy have been informed by research.
+Changes to social policy have led to improved social welfare, equality or social inclusion.
+Impacts on the economy Impacts where the beneficiaries are usually the public health Policies have been introduced which have had an impact on economic growth or incentivising productivity.